DMR-Database/.github/profile/README.md

 17042023:
 We are having problems with our server that creates all the databases.
 Yesterday evening the server suddenly stopped (power).
 We hope to have a new server running asap.
 <br>
-*update1 : new machine is ordered and paid :) *hopefully the old disk is ok, so we can get the scripts of it :)
+update 1 : new machine is ordered and paid :) we hope that the old disk is ok, so we can get the scripts of it :)

 <!--